Whiteknight/whiteknight.github.com/drafts/parrotstore.md

 title: ParrotStore
 ---

-I created a new repo for a new project: ParrotStore.
+I created a new repo for a new project: [ParrotStore](http://github.com/Whiteknight/ParrotStore).
 ParrotStore intends to provide some storage and persistance (and caching and database) solutions for Parrot.
-At the time of writing this post we have two: Memcached and MySQL.
-A third, MongoDB, is on the way.
+At the time of writing this post we have three in development: Memcached, MySQL and MongoDB.

 ## Memcached